-Throughout the year, Wellspring hosts on learning opportunities for schools (K - 12), scouts, homeschoolers, youth and community groups on the farm.
+Throughout the year, Wellspring hosts on-farm learning opportunities for schools (K - 12), scouts, homeschoolers, youth and community groups on the farm.
 Field trips include a tour of the farm, and hands on farming/gardening related activities to learn and connect with where our food comes from.
 All field trips and visits are tailored to fit groups’ educational needs and goals.

-Click to view the 2012/2013 Farm Visit Program guide
+Click to view the 2014 Farm Visit Program Guide

 For questions and to schedule an educational farm field trip for your group, please contact us at firstname.lastname@example.org or call (847) 946 −5565